littleosbook/aenix/doc/book/paging.md

 mode](#user-mode).

 An instruction that is useful when changing doing paging is `invlpg`.
-It invalidates the TLB (Translation Lookaside Buffer) for an address.
+It invalidates the TLB (Translation Lookaside Buffer) for a virtual address.
 This is only required when changing a PDE or PTE that was previously mapped to something else.
-If it had previously been marked as not present (bit 0 was set to `0`), doing `invlpg` is unnecessary.
+If it had previously been marked as not present (bit 0 was set to 0), doing `invlpg` is unnecessary.
 Also, changing the value of `cr3` will cause all entries in the TLB to be invalidated.

 Example: